derekhiggins/rhoai-auth-demo/README.md

    - `--tests models` - Only model access tests
    - `--tests files` - Only file operations tests
    - `--tests vectors` - Only vector store tests
+   - `--tests datasets` - Only dataset operations tests
    - `--tests mcp` - Only MCP integration tests
    - `--tests team` - Only team-based access tests
-   - Combine with commas: `--tests models,files,vectors`
+   - Combine with commas: `--tests models,files,vectors,datasets`

    **Team-Based Access Demo**:
    - When logged in as `developer`, the demo creates a persistent vector store named `vs_mlteam_team` with a sample file attached